People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 Doctors may also test a urine sample for proteins (antigens) released by the fungus.

-Tests that detect genetic material in microorganisms, such as polymerase chain reaction (PCR), may be done.
+Tests that detect genetic material in microorganisms, such as polymerase chain reaction (PCR), can be done.
 The PCR test is used to produce many copies of a gene from a microorganism, making the microorganism much easier to identify.

 Blastomycosis, if severe, is treated with amphotericin B, given intravenously.
 If blastomycosis is mild to moderate, itraconazole is given by mouth.